mre/endler.dev/content/2025/how-to-review-code/index.md

 Over time, I learned a thing or two about how to review code effectively.
 I focus on different things now than when I started.
-This blog post is a summary of my current approach to code reviews.
+This describes my current approach to code reviews.

 ## Think About The Big Picture